mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/2-extending-a-basic-site.md

 Every entry in the array is a key-value pair.
 The key is the name of the field, and the value is the type.
-We have a //[Date](http://api.silverstripe.org/current/sapphire/model/Date.html)// field called "Date" and a //[Text](http://api.silverstripe.org/current/sapphire/model/Text.html)// field called "Author".
-See [:data-types](/data-types) for a complete list of different data types.
+We have a //`[api:Date]` for a complete list of different data types.

 Note: The names chosen for the fields you add must not already be used.
 Be careful using field names such as Title, Content etc. as these may already be defined in the page types your new page is extending from.